Grease trap: Uses

 Restaurant and food service kitchens produce waste grease which is present in the drain lines from various sinks, dishwashers and cooking equipment such as combi ovens and commercial woks.
 Rotisserie ovens have also become big sources of waste grease.
 If not removed, the grease can clump and cause blockage and back-up in the sewer.

 In the US, sewers back up annually an estimated 400,000 times, and municipal sewer overflows on 40,000 occasions.
-The EPA has determined that sewer pipe blockages are the leading cause of sewer overflows, and grease is the primary cause of sewer blockages.
+The U.S. Environmental Protection Agency has determined that sewer pipe blockages are the leading cause of sewer overflows, and grease is the primary cause of sewer blockages in the United States.
 Even if accumulated FOG does not escalate into blockages and sanitary sewer overflows, it can disrupt wastewater utility operations and increase operations and maintenance requirements.

 For these reasons, depending on the country, nearly all municipalities require commercial kitchen operations to use some type of interceptor device to collect grease before it enters sewers.
 Where FOG is a concern in the local wastewater system, communities have established inspection programs to ensure that these grease traps and/or interceptors are being routinely maintained.

 It is estimated 50% of all sewer overflows are caused by grease blockages, with over 10 e9gal of raw sewage spills annually.

 Method of operation

 When the outflow from the kitchen sink enters the grease trap, the solid food particles sink to the bottom, while lighter grease and oil float to the top.
-The relatively grease-free water is then fed into the normal septic system.
-The food solids at the bottom and floating oil and grease must be periodically removed in a manner similar to septic tank pumping.
+The relatively grease-free water is then fed into the normal septic system.The food solids at the bottom and floating oil and grease must be periodically removed in a manner similar to septic tank pumping.
 A traditional grease trap is not a food disposal unit.
 Unfinished food must be scraped into the garbage or food recycling bin.
 Gravy, sauces and food solids must be scraped off dishes before entering the sink or dishwasher.

 To maintain some degree of efficiency, there has been a trend to specify larger traps.
 Unfortunately, providing a large tank for the effluent to stand also means that food waste has time to settle to the bottom of the tank, reducing available volume and adding to clean-out problems.
-Also, rotting food contained within an interceptor breaks down, producing toxic waste (such as sulfur gases) - hydrogen sulfide combines with the water present to create sulfuric acid.
+Also, rotting food contained within an interceptor breaks down, producing toxic waste (such as sulfur gases); hydrogen sulfide combines with the water present to create sulfuric acid.
 This attacks mild steel and concrete materials, resulting in "rot out", On the other hand, polyethylene has acid-resisting properties.
 A larger interceptor is not a better interceptor.
 In most cases, multiple interceptors in series will separate grease much better.

 Because it has been in the trap for some time, grease thus collected will be contaminated and is unsuitable for further use.
 This type of grease is called brown grease.